klamma/ar-for-eu-book/_pages/chapters/ci_unity.md

 ## Unit Tests in Unity

-Unity provides a module called "Test Runner".
+Unity provides a module called "Unity Test Framework".
 Until Unity 2018, the test runner is shipped with the Unity editor.
 From Unity 2019 onwards, it is a separate package which can be imported using Unity's package manager.
 The test runner is based on a early version of NUnit which is a unit testing framework for C#.